 Exploring the history of women, our Iranian Voices program brings attention to the role of women in music.
 Presenting accounts of musicians, children discover the stories of female singers after the 1979 revolution in Iran.
 With the integration of Persian classical music, children are captivated by a rich historically connected performance that brings to life the beautiful musical voices of Iranian women.
 This program is available face to face in Victoria and virtual for all other states.

-In Spirit of Indonesia with Sisca, discover the rich diversity of cultural practises in Indonesia.
-As Indonesia has such a vast range of ethnic groups, this program focuses particularly on the islands of Bali and Java.
-With face-to-face performances for New South Wales schools and virtual options for all other states, no student is left out.
-Our terrific instructor Sisca, helps students discover the language, dance styles, traditional dresses and other inspiring works of art of Indonesian culture.
+In Indonesian Infusion, discover the rich diversity of cultural practices in Indonesia.
+With face-to-face performances for New South Wales, Victorian, and Western Australian schools and virtual options for all other states, no student is left out.
+Our terrific presenters, helps students discover the language, dance styles, traditional dresses and other inspiring works of art of Indonesian culture.

 Often females have remained in female-dominated environments such as education, nursing and aged care.
 Unfortunately, these professions are often undervalued which reduces the contribution that women have made to society.
 However, the world is beginning to steadily remove it’s gender barriers with more women earning leadership positions.